 A business case explains the reasons for undertaking a project or task.
-It explains how the project will help an organization to achieve it’s underlying goals.
-A business case is made because whenever resources such as money or effort are consumed, they should be in support of a business need.
+It’s usually tied in to the bottom line – how the project will help an organization achieve its underlying goals.
+A business case justifies the expenditure of resources and capital, showing how the project meets specific business needs.

 A business case can be a lengthy and highly formal document, or it can be a simple short memo or a verbal presentation.